yernarsha/togyz_1c_form/README.md

-An application "Togyz Kumalak" written in 1C Enterprise by Yernar Shambayev.
+An application "Togyz Kumalak" (managed form) written in 1C Enterprise by Yernar Shambayev.

 Togyz Kumalak (or Toguz Kumalak or Toguz Korgool) is a very interesting Kazakh-Kyrgyz board game.
 Rules can be found here: https://mancala.fandom.com/wiki/Toguz_Kumalak